Chnapy/floating_text/README.md

 # floating_text
 v0.2

-Very little library for make text floating with only Javascript and JQuery.
+Very little library for render text floating with only Javascript and JQuery.
 So **it requires JQuery**.

 GIFs are better than words :